OTRF/Security-Datasets/docs/source/export_mordor.rst

     $ kafkacat -b <HELK IP>:9092 -t winlogbeat -C -o end > empire_dcsync_2019-03-01174830.json

-That't it!
+That's it!
 You now can share that dataset with the community!